Stephen Barrett: Early life and education

+Career

+A longtime resident of Allentown, Pennsylvania, Barrett now resides in Chapel Hill, North Carolina.

 In addition to webmastering his websites, Barrett was a co-founder, vice-president and a board member of the National Council Against Health Fraud (NCAHF).
 He is a scientific advisor to the American Council on Science and Health, and a fellow of the Committee for Skeptical Inquiry (CSI).
 From 1987 through 1989, he taught health education at Pennsylvania State University.